meroxa/cli/README.md

 * Tag - `git tag -a vX.X.X -m "<message goes here>"`
 * Push - `git push origin vX.X.X`

+With every release, a new Homebrew formula will be automatically updated on [meroxa/homebrew-taps](https://github.com/meroxa/homebrew-taps).

 ## Linting

 If you want to make sure everything's correct before pushing to GitHub, you'll need to install [`golangci-lint`](https://golangci-lint.run/) and run: